Journal Prompts for Beltane

 The Wheel of the Year

 The Wheel of the Year is a spiritual calendar that underscores the cycle of the seasons.
-It details a web of holidays, or sabbats, that celebrate the natural rhythms of the earth.
+It details a web of holidays, or sabbats, that celebrate the natural rhythms of the world.
 By honoring this calendar, we can reflect on how the world around us changes, and we can think deeply about the same changes in ourselves.

 The festive season of Yule, or the winter solstice, marks the shortest day and longest night of the year.
 The Wheel then turns to Imbolc (February in the northern hemisphere; August in the southern hemisphere), when the earth begins to awaken from its slumber and the sun begins to drive back the shadows.
 It's the depth of winter, so Imbolc is a perfect tie to review the lessons learned last year and set intentions for the coming seasons.
-Next is Ostara, the spring equinox, when light and darkness are balanced and the earth officially greets the spring season.
+Next is Ostara, the spring equinox, when light and darkness are balanced and we officially greet the spring season.
 The winter season of reflection represented by Imbolc turns to spring celebration at Ostara.

 The first harvest festival, Lammas, arrives at the end of summer (August in the northern hemisphere; February in the southern hemisphere).
 Lammas marks the start of the harvest season, a time of giving thanks and recognizing the yield of our efforts.
 The sun is starting to shine less every day and the shadows are starting to stretch longer.
 The second harvest festival, Mabon, is another festive season.
-The autumnal equinox brings balance to the earth once again, as day and night equalize, inviting us to reflect on harmony and thankfulness.
+The autumnal equinox brings balance to the earth once again, as day and night equalize, inviting us to think about harmony and thankfulness.

 Finally, the Wheel of the Year's end and beginning is at Samhain, the final community harvest festival.
 The veil between worlds is thinnest, the world is in shadows, and it is a time for reflection on the past and looking to the future with wisdom.
 The sun is appearing less every day, and we must light a fire to perform our harvest rituals.